-The bill H. 4055 aims to amend the South Carolina Code of Laws to include the Attorney General in the definition of "Solicitor" and to allow the Attorney General serving on July 1, 2025, the option to elect membership in the retirement system for judges and solicitors.
-Specifically, Section 9-8-10 is amended to state that "solicitor" also refers to the Attorney General as the chief prosecuting officer of the State.
-Additionally, Section 9-8-40 is revised to permit the Attorney General to elect membership in the retirement system and transfer prior service into the system, with the transferred service being recognized as earned service.
+The bill H. 4055 aims to amend the South Carolina Code of Laws to include the Attorney General in the definition of "solicitor" and to allow the Attorney General to opt into the retirement system for judges and solicitors.
+Specifically, it modifies Section 9-8-10 to state that "solicitor" also refers to the Attorney General as the chief prosecuting officer of the State.
+Additionally, it amends Section 9-8-40 to permit the Attorney General serving on July 1, 2025, to elect to become a member of the retirement system, with the option to transfer prior service into the system.

 Latest Version: 9-8-10, 9-8-40